Daniel-Q-Reis/HealthCoreAPI/README.md

 - **Staffing & Operations:** Management of shifts, departments, and specialties.
 - **Patient Experience:** Endpoints for capturing patient feedback and complaints.
 - **Observability:** Foundational monitoring with health checks and Prometheus metrics.
+- **Resilience:** Circuit breaker patterns for fault tolerance and system stability.

 ---